 Students will be tested on the following guidelines for Quizzes, Mid-terms & Final Exams.
 The general guidelines are provided here but please follow your syllabus for the exact distribution of scores.

 For Theory EXAMS

-The student must pass with an overall of 75% (for sonography program modules) or 70% (for all other programs) in the theory.
+The student must pass with an overall of 75% (for Diagnostic Medical Sonography and Cardiovascular Technologist) or 70% (for all other programs) in the theory.

 Quizzes: